SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 duty (RESPONSIBILITY) - (noun) something that you have to do because it is part of your job, or something that you feel is the right thing to do:
 The duty of the agency is to act in the best interests of the child.
 I felt it was my duty to tell them the truth.

+responsibility - (DUTY) something that it is your job or duty to deal with:
+[ + to infinitive ] It's her responsibility to ensure the project finishes on time.
+She takes her responsibilities as a nurse very seriously.

 literally - (adverb) used for emphasizing how large or great an amount is:
 There were literally hundreds of pages to read in the contract.